jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 26

-now onto dns traffic
+-  Now onto dns traffic

--in wireshark search rdp or tcp.port==3389 (more direct path) and enter
+-  In wireshark search rdp or tcp.port==3389 (more direct path) and enter

-    because we are using remote desktop(rdp) to run the virtual machine everything we do can be visable in wireshark
+-  Because we are using remote desktop(rdp) to run the virtual machine everything we do can be visable in wireshark

--observe
+-  Observe
 </p>
 <br />